40gilad/dotnet_microservices_course/README.md

 - ✅ Two .NET Microservices with REST APIs
 - ✅ Dedicated PostgreSQL databases for each service
-- ✅ API Gateway (Ocelot) for routing
+- ✅ API Gateway for routing
 - ✅ Synchronous service communication via HTTP and gRPC
 - ✅ Asynchronous messaging using RabbitMQ
-- ✅ Docker-based local development
+- ✅ Docker
-- ✅ Kubernetes manifests for cloud-native deployment
+- ✅ Kubernetes

 ---